elastic/elasticsearch/CONTRIBUTING.md

 when they might appear to make genuine improvements to the system.
 Reviewing contributions can be a very time-consuming task, yet the team is small and our time is very limited.
-In some cases the time we would need to spend on reviews would outweigh the benefits of a change by a significant margin.
+In some cases the time we would need to spend on reviews would outweigh the benefits of a change by preventing us from working on other more beneficial tasks instead.

 Please discuss your change in a Github issue before spending much time on its implementation.
 We sometimes have to reject contributions that duplicate other